 A population of elk currently averages 2000 elk, and that average has been growing by 4% each year.
 Due to seasonal fluctuation, the population oscillates from 50 below average in the winter up to 50 above average in the summer.
-Find a function that models the number of elk after t years.
+Find a function that models the number of elk after t years, starting in the winter.

 There are two components to the behavior of the elk population: the changing average, and the oscillation.
 The average is an exponential growth, starting at 2000 and growing by 4% each year.
-Writing a formula for this:
+Writing a formula for this: $average = initial(1 + r)^t = 2000(1 + 0.04)^t$